What to Include in Your Guitar Practice Schedule

 Just a couple of measures a day, and you’ll have a massive repertoire in no time.

-I recommend using this 7-step process to learn new music.
+I recommend using this 7-step process if you need to work on learning new music.

 Zone 3: Tricky Spots